Skip to content

 * ``misc="foo_folder/bar_template.txt"``

-:param command: command to load template for
+command: CLI command to load the template for, e.g. ``show ip arp``.

 """

-# form path to template file
+# resolve the relative path to the template file based on provided arguments

 if path: